rcastellotti/gr/from-zero-to-sev.md

 hello from the NOSEV machine!
 ```

-We now get the processe's PIDS:
+We now get the processes' PIDS to inspect the memory:

 ```bash
 [nix-shell:~]$ ps -aux | grep qemu